SciProgCentre/hv-controls/README.md

 ```
 pip install pyqt pylibftdi ftd2xx
 ```
-Also driver FTDI or FTD2XX must be installed in OS.
+Also driver FTDI or FTD2XX must be installed in OS (For all platform can be used `conda install -c m-labs libftdi`).

 ## For developers